 PNA membership – individual ($30-$99), household ($60-$99), business & more.
 PNA members may borrow tools for a modest suggested weekly tool maintenance fee listed with each tool.
 (206) 783-2244

 Interested in starting a tool library in your community?
-A good first step is to contact your local SCALLOPS group or neighborhood association and see what’s already in the works.
+A good first step is to contact your local neighborhood association and see what’s already in the works.
 Additional resources include the Tool Library Starter Kit, created by Share Starter and the West Seattle Tool Library, and ‘How to start a tool library in your community’, an online webinar featuring a number of tool library founders around the country.

 For your additional reading pleasure, tool library headlines…